Actindo-AG/Documentation/BigCommerce/Integration/02_ManageBigCommerceConnection.md

 ![Omni-Channel connections](../../Assets/Screenshots/Channels/Settings/Connections/BigCommerce/OmniChannelConnectionCreated.png "[Omni-Channel connections]")

  1. Click the *BigCommerce* connection you want to edit in the list of connections.
    The *Credentials* and the *Settings* tab are displayed in the *Edit connection* view.
+By default, the *Settings* tab is selected.

     ![Connection credentials](../../Assets/Screenshots/Channels/Settings/Connections/BigCommerce/ConnectionCredentials.png "[Connection credentials]")

 2. Click the *Settings* tab.

-3. Click the *Variant option type used for variants* entry.
+3. Click the *Variant option type* entry.
-   The *Variant option type* dropdown is displayed.
+   The *Variant option type used for variants* dropdown is displayed.

     ![Variant option type](../../Assets/Screenshots/Channels/Settings/Connections/BigCommerce/VariantOptionType.png "[Variant option type]")